benkilimnik/portfolio/striver-master/README.md

 >> exit()

 ```
-Stryv 1.0 should now be up and running!
+Striver 1.0 should now be up and running!

 ## Organisation